sabi-31/My_Perfect_Arch-linux/README.md

 4. Identify the Installation Target
 	> If you're like me, and are installing linux on a separate drive, while already having windows on another drive, you need to check and make sure to correctly identify the drive.
 In linux, you can list all your drives using the command 'lsblk'.
 It labels SATA drives as sda1,sda2,... and nvme drives as nvme0n1, nvme1n1,...

 	> To avoid nuking your windows install, make a note of the correct drive.
-You can identify drives by their labels, existing partition, storage capacities, etc.
+You can identify drives by their labels, existing partition layouts, storage capacity, etc.

 # 3. Installation
-##### The Actual Install Process Begins
+##### The Actual Install Process

-1. Boot the ISO
+1. Boot from the ISO
+	> Connect your usb with the Arch ISO, reboot to your PC's BIOS settings (lookup how to for your model, generally it's by pressing the F2 or del key during boot), and in the boot priority, set the usb as the first to boot from.
+If you have secure boot enabled, you have to disable it (I will self sign my install with my own keys and re-enable it further in the guide).
 2. Internet Connectivity
 	If you have a wired ethernet connection, just check for connectivity and proceed to step 3.
 	If you're on wifi, run the below commands to connect to your network: